Luxembourg Royal Wedding Look-Back: Marie-Astrid, Margaretha and Guillaume

 The couple broke with tradition and married in France in September 1994.
 Their civil wedding ceremony took place on September 8th, and the religious ceremony on September 24th, at the St Louis Cathedral in Versailles.
 The ceremony was presided over by the Archbishop of Luxembourg.
 Sibilla wore a wedding gown created by Valentino, which featured a lace top which tucked into a corset-style bodice before descending down into a silk skirt.
 A ruffle runs around the hem of the entire skirt and train, while a lace veil ran the length of the train.
 The bride wore no tiara.

 The wedding was attended by a number of royals amongst the 1,200 guests – the King and Queen of Belgium, Queen Sofia of Spain with Infantas Elena and Cristina, the Duke and Duchess of Gloucester, Queen Sonja of Norway, Prince Hassan and Princess Sarvath of Jordan and Empress Farah Pahlavi were just some of the royal guests.

 Prince Guillaume and Princess Sibilla have four children: Prince Paul-Louis, Prince Léopold, Princess Charlotte and Prince Jean.Filed under Austrian Royals, Liechtenstein Royals, Luxembourg Royals

-Tagged Archduchess Marie-Astrid, Archduke Carl Christian, Prince Guillaume, Prince Nikolaus, Princess Margaretha of Liechtenstein, Princess Sibilla, Wedding.
+Tagged Archduchess Marie-Astrid of Austria, Archduke Carl Christian of Austria, Prince Guillaume of Luxembourg, Prince Nikolaus of Liechtenstein, Princess Margaretha of Liechtenstein, Princess Sibilla of Luxembourg, Wedding.